Past Israel Grantees:

 Integrating Arab Women as Board Directors of Israeli Companies trains Arab women with leadership potential to serve on the boards of publicly-traded and companies.

 Women in Development, business skills training and initiatives encourage Jewish and Arab Israeli women to work together

 Jasmine: Association of Businesswomen in Israel, a national umbrella organization that represents Israeli businesswomen of all ethnic and religious backgrounds.

 Citizens' Accord Forum Between Jews and Arabs in Israel—CAF

 Ofek Nashi: Empowerment, Economic Independence, and Social Change for Israeli-Arab Women Through Their Small Businesses: Group courses and individual mentoring in management, finance, and marketing for Israeli women who own small businesses.

 Organizational development and expansion of public programs.

-Working Women Production Cooperatives: Formation of cooperative ventures between women in similar fields, utilizing the microenterprise curriculum, A Business of One's Own, developed by Economic Empowerment for Women.
+Working Women Production Cooperatives: Formation of cooperative ventures between women in similar fields.

 Community of Learning Women